What is the difference between Conventional and FHA Home Loans?

 When you apply for a home loan, you can apply for a government-backed loan (such as an FHA, VA or Rural loan) or a conventional loan, which is not insured or guaranteed by the federal government.

-government-backed loan is a loan subsidized by the government, which protects lenders against defaults on payments, thus making it a lot easier for lenders to offer potential borrowers lower interest rates.
+A government-backed loan is a loan subsidized by the government, which protects lenders against defaults on payments, thus making it a lot easier for lenders to offer potential borrowers lower interest rates.
 Its primary aim is to make home ownership affordable to lower income households and first-time buyers.

 An experienced Mortgage Loan Officer can help you make that decision after running your credit and viewing your financial documents.